kuleshov/ProbHap/README.md

 ## Running Probhap

-Probhap takes as input a set of long reads in the same format as Probhap.
+Probhap takes as input a set of long reads in the same format as RefHap.
 See the paper by Duitama et al. (2010) and the documentation of the algorithm RefHap for more details.